escalera-moreno/QBithm/README.md

 # QBithm
+This project is licensed under the GNU General Public License v3.0 or later.
 I request that any result obtained through the use of the software package QBithm is attributed to Dr. Luis Escalera Moreno and accompanied by the following reference:
 QBithm: towards the coherent control of robust spin qubits in quantum algorithms Luis Escalera-Moreno